UTheCat/jumpvalley/README.md

 To test its functionality on mobile platforms, Jumpvalley can be run on Android.
 To do this, download and install the Jumpvalley APK from the releases page, and run the app.

 While there are precompiled versions of Jumpvalley for Android, Android support is currently *experimental* for these reasons:
-- Currently, exporting an app with C# code to an Android APK on Godot 4 is itself an experimental feature
+- Exporting an app with C# code to an Android APK on Godot 4.6 is itself an experimental feature.
 - Currently, you'll need to connect a keyboard and mouse to your Android device in order to move your character and camera.

 ### Jumpvalley for Linux